mozilla-services/mozilla-pipeline-schemas/README.md

             make report

-Pushes to the main repo will trigger integration tests in CircleCI that directly compare the revision to the `dev` branch.
+Pushes to the main repo will trigger integration tests in CircleCI that directly compare the revision to the `master` branch.
 These tests do not run for forked PRs in order to protect data and credentials, but reviewers can trigger tests to run by pushing the PR's revisions to a branch of the main repo.
 We provide a script for this: